 Matplotlib is one of the most widely used data visualization libraries in Python.
 From simple to complex visualizations, it's the go-to library for most.

-In this tutorial, we'll take a look at how to plot a scatter plot in Matplotlib.
+In this guide, we'll take a look at how to plot a Scatter Plot with Matplotlib.

 We'll be using the Ames Housing dataset and visualizing correlations between features from it.

 Let's import Pandas and load in the dataset:

 Plot a Scatter Plot in Matplotlib

 Now, with the dataset loaded, let's import Matplotlib, decide on the features we want to visualize, and construct a scatter plot:

 import matplotlib.pyplot as plt import pandas as pd df = pd.read_csv('AmesHousing.csv') fig, ax = plt.subplots(figsize=(10, 6)) ax.scatter(x = df['Gr Liv Area'], y = df['SalePrice']) plt.xlabel("Living Area Above Ground") plt.ylabel("House Price") plt.show()

 Here, we've created a plot, using the PyPlot instance, and set the figure size.
 Using the returned